bitwisebones/switcher/readme.md

 ## More Info

-The accompanying blog post can be found here.
-TODO
+The accompanying blog post can be found [here](https://asciigraves.net/posts/workspace-2025-part-2/).

 TL;DR - I have 2 KVMs and 2 USB switchers that can be controlled externally by buttons connected via 3.5mm audio cables.
 I want to be able to press those buttons remotely, and this does that for me.